Curbside lending: Frequently Asked Questions

 My request list has a book marked “Request being processed.”
 Will I receive it?

 Not necessarily.
-“Request being processed” might mean the book is in the midst of its 10-day quarantine.
+“Request being processed” might mean the book is in quarantine.
 Click on the title, then “Availability”

 - If the status is “Quarantine” the book is still in quarantine, but you are the first person on the waiting list.
 Unfortunately, our online catalog cannot indicate the exact day a book will be released from quarantine